-Lizz is a certified medical assistant, case manager, and phlebotomist and has worked at WholeHealth Chicago for six years.
+Lizz is a certified medical assistant, case manager, and phlebotomist and has worked at WholeHealth Chicago for eight years.
 She received her training through Olympia College, and continually attends seminars and workshops to keep her skills up to date.
 She integrates Pilates, meditation, and cardio activity into her daily routine.

 WHEN WILL I SEE HER?

 At the end of your visit with the doctors, Lizz will review your individualized treatment plan, make certain you understand how to perform any take home test kits, answer all your questions regarding medications, supplementation, and other physician recommendations, and assist you in making appointments with other recommended practitioners.
 Lizz will assist you when a specialist is needed.
 She and her staff will assist with your current and refill prescriptions, lab tests and the administration of physician prescribed intravenous therapy.
 In short, Lizz will make certain you are comfortable with what you’ve learned during your initial visit and the next steps in your “healing path.”

 The most well-known therapy, the “Meyer’s Cocktail” has been used by nutritional physicians for decades.
 It provides high amounts of vitamins and minerals and is administered over about ten minutes.
 A “Meyer’s” is frequently prescribed for patients experiencing several acute and chronic conditions, including colds, flu, asthma, migraine, and chronic fatigue.

 HOW DO I KNOW IF I NEED OR CAN BENEFIT FROM ANY INTRAVENOUS THERAPIES?

 Prior to any intravenous therapy, you would meet with one of our physicians for a physical exam and review of personal and family history.
 They would then determine if you had a condition that might benefit from one of the therapies.